 - Discomfort at the surgical site

 You can manage these side effects with anti-inflammatory medication.
 An ice pack held to the outside of your face can help to reduce swelling and bleeding can be managed by biting down onto a piece of gauze.

-Still have questions about are dental implants safe?
-It’s always best to speak to a professional.
+Still have questions about whether are dental implants safe?
+Book a consultation at your local dental clinic to speak to a professional.
 Please contact us for a convenient appointment: (02) 8203 8760.